jlesquembre/clj-nix/README.md

 - [mkCljBin](#mkcljbin): Creates a clojure application
 - [customJdk](#customjdk): Creates a custom JDK with jlink.
 Optionally takes a derivation created with `mkCljBin`.
-The intended use case is to create a minimal JDK you can deploy in a container (like Docker)
+The intended use case is to create a minimal JDK you can deploy in a container (e.g: a Docker image)
 - [mkGraalBin](#mkgraalbin): Creates a binary with GraalVM from a derivation created with `mkCljBin`